Alaric617R/Rust-Blog/lifetimeComplex6-4.md

 #9 }
 ```

 First and foremost, let's calculate the lifetime of each variable (this will always be the first step, so bear in mind).
-It suffices just look at line numbers and scoping curly brackets:
+It suffices to just look at line numbers and scoping curly brackets:

 | Variable     | Lifetime |
 |:------------:|:--------:|